When Death Occurs

 The music for the funeral or memorial service should be taken from hymnals and other sources approved by The Episcopal Church for use in worship services.
 More importantly, music selections should be appropriate for a funeral or memorial service.
 Recorded music is not permitted.

 The selection of all music for the service is done in consultation with the clergy.
-St. Thomas Organist/ Music Director will play at all funerals or memorials with music.
-There is a fee for his services.
+St. Thomas Organist will play at all funerals or memorials with music.
+There is a fee for her services.
 Musicians requested by the family, in addition to the Organist, are welcome to participate in the service.
 However, they and their music selections must be approved by the Rector.

 Flowers and Memorial Table